Darcy Wilde

 Following the end of her storyline with Adam, Darcy was not written out, with the actress revealing that Darcy would get involved with another Hollyoaks family.
-This was revealed to be the Osborne family family, which begins when Jack Osborne (Jimmy McKenna) takes Darcy under his wing.
+This was revealed to be the Osborne family, which begins when Jack Osborne (Jimmy McKenna) takes Darcy under his wing.
 Darcy then tries to con Tom Cunningham (Ellis Hollins) out of his money, but she is thwarted.
 Thinking that Jack is dying, Darcy manipulates Jack into thinking that he has feelings for her and the two begin a relationship, much to the anger of Jack's family, who try to unsuccessfully expose Darcy's antics.
 Jarrett-Gavin explained that Darcy is trying to take Jack's money in order to provide the best possible life for Toby.
 The actress enjoyed working with McKenna and revealed that it was her favourite experience on the soap.
 When Darcy finds out that Jack is no longer dying, she attempts to poison him.
 Despite having second thoughts, the plan puts Esther Bloom (Jazmine Franks) in hospital when she consumes the poisoned drink intended for Jack.
 This ends Darcy and Jack's short marriage and leads to Darcy's departure, who leaves with Toby in order to escape paying for her crimes.
 Darcy made her last appearance on 26 April 2018, which was not announced prior.

 Darcy has received a mixed reception.
 Some critics were excited for Darcy's arrival and the storylines it would create.
 Jarrett-Gavin revealed that viewers had mixed reactions towards Darcy, and she explained that she did not mind that some viewers hated Darcy as it meant that she had completed her portrayal of the character right.
 Critics and fans expressed disgust at Darcy's age-gap relationship with Jack, with Hollyoaks cast member Jessica Fox (Nancy Hayton) also disliking their relationship.
 Some fans expressed happiness over Darcy's departure, whilst several critics and fans expressed joy when Darcy was caught out and exposed during her time on the soap.